StarpTech/k8s-gitops/README.md

 - Two-way synchronization (docker registry, config-repository)
 - Out-of-sync detection

 The drawbacks are: You no longer work from the perspective of the application.
-You need to think in config-repositories / -branches.
+You need to think entirely in config-repositories.
 Those sources must be configured in your cluster.
 They also ship a CLI to solve more advanced usecases.
 Yes, in that case you still need a connection to your cluster.

 In search of something simpler I found the `k14s` tools.
 Those are client tools to simplify the (templating, build, deploy) process without coupling to community solutions.
 I found out that you can archive the same benefits with client tools.
 The demo in this repository solves:

+- [X] The entire release can be described declaratively and stored in git.
+- [X] You can create branches to derivate your config and deploy them in your CI.
+- [X] You don't need to manage additional state on your cluster.
-- [X] You declaratively describe the entire desired state of your system in git.
-This includes the apps, config, dashboards, monitoring and everything else.
+- [X] You can easily reproduce the state on your local machine.
-- [X] What can be described can be automated.
-Use YAMLs to enforce conformance of the system.
-- [X] You push code not containers.
-Everything is controlled through pull requests.

 > _Source: https://github.com/fluxcd/flux_